 Weldon was physically intimidating.
 He stood 6 feet 4 inches tall, and weighed between 175 lbs. and 200 lbs.
 No one would challenge him.

 He injured me when he kicked me down stairs and then he came down stairs and kicked me in the stomach and I have been injured ever since….
 He had an awful wild horse and I was afraid of it, and he was drinking this evening and it was eleven o’clock and he wanted me to go to the stable and take the horse out and give it some water and I was afraid of the horse for it was very wild and it wasn’t safe for anyone to go near it and because I wouldn’t go out and water it he came up stairs and kicked me down and then he came down and kicked me in the stomach … and along the back [with the toe of his shoe].

 At times, Weldon "would be so drunk he would open the door and fall in and would lay there until he got sobered up," Bertha recalled.
 In the fall of 1910, neighbor Mrs. Charles Shanaberger saw Weldon chase Bertha "around the house and [she] grabbed a hold of the gate post and he grabbed a hold of her and threw her down and kicked her and beat her.
 He just pulled her away and knocked her down with his fist and kicked her… [It] was a moon light night and I could see them plainly….
 She got up pretty quick and come over to our place and stayed with us all night.
 Well her face was cut and her waist was almost tore off her and her clothes were just hanging on her."

-Allegheny General is seen here in a rare old postcard view of that era.
-Bertha is known to have had heart problems, and this hospital has a reputation as a heart specialist.
+Bertha is known to have had heart problems, and Allegheny General has had a reputation for years as a heart specialist facility.

 In a letter from the hospital in August 1911, Bertha wrote: